What is the ROI on AI?

 Different sectors exhibit dynamics in terms of adopting and absorbing AI, leading to different levels of growth.
 Accenture estimates that if companies across all industries invest in AI and in human-machine collaboration, they could boost company revenues by 38 percent by 2022.
-According to the research, sectors that may experience the highest rate of revenue growth by implementing AI are: consumer goods sector with 51%, health sector with 49%, telecommunications with 46% and the retail sector with 41% increase in revenue by the end of 2022.
-Other sectors that may benefit substantially from AI are professional services, financial services, chemical and automotive sector.
-Not surprisingly, data intensive industries are the ones that continue to hold the lead in implementing AI technologies.
+According to the research, sectors that may experience the highest rate of revenue growth by implementing AI are: consumer goods sector with 51%, health sector with 49%, telecommunications with 46%, and the retail sector with 41% increase in revenue by the end of 2022.
+Other sectors that may benefit substantially from AI are professional services, financial services, chemicals, and the automotive sector.
+Not surprisingly, data-intensive industries are the ones that continue to hold the lead in implementing AI technologies.

 Choosing well your business case, to guarantee a high ROI